-Gardens across the UK have shut down, and our usual garden visits have been halted.
-At Gardens Illustrated, we’re still trying to bring garden people together, which is why we’ve started this virtual garden tour series.
-Each week we’ll dive into one gorgeous garden, offering history alongside current videos and photographs from the people who run it.
-It’s not as perfect as wandering the borders in person, but watching a little slice of what’s happening in gardens throughout the country right now is a lovely way to spend some of the time we have in isolation.
+As part of our virtual garden tour series, we are diving into lots of gorgeous gardens, offering history alongside current videos and photographs from the people who run them.
+It’s not as perfect as wandering the borders in person, but watching a little slice of what’s happening in gardens throughout the country is a lovely way to spend some down time.

 Chastleton is a Jacobean county house which was built between 1607 and 1612 and owned by the same family until 1991.
 The inside of the house barely changed in that time and the place feels very much like a time capsule, transporting you back 400 years.
 The garden largely has its original Jacobean layout and there is a plethora of topiary to look out for.